 We will use your personal data to provide you with the information you require.
 We will not share any of your personal information with third parties unless we specifically ask you to approve this.
-The personal information we collect about you will be used by our staff, volunteers and by a few selected organisations that work with us or on our behalf to deliver our services; and possibly to legal and regulatory authorities if required to by law.
+The personal information we collect about you will be used by our staff, volunteers and by a few selected organisations (such as MailChimp and MembershipWorks) that work with us or on our behalf to deliver our services; and possibly to legal and regulatory authorities if required to by law.

 We will never sell or share your personal information with organisations so that they can contact you for any marketing activities.
 Nor do we sell any information about your web browsing activity.

 You have the right to request a copy of any information we hold about you and to have that information amended, updated or removed if it is incorrect.

 To request a copy of your personal information we hold, contact us by:

 - keep you logged in if you are a member – so you can renew your payment or purchase discounted event tickets for example

 - help people share our content via social media

 - help us understand how the site is being used so that we can identify areas that are working well and areas that need improvement.

 We use Google Analytics to help us analyse how users use the website.
 There are four Google Analytics cookies used:__utma, __utmb, __utmc, __utmz).

 The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.